 There comes a time when we might need to weigh out the odds and clarify in our minds if a situation is good for us.
 In those times we will find ourselves seeking advice, asking our loved ones, coaches, therapist, and friend for advice.
 This usually takes place in a solution-focused environment and action always follows.
 You do something about the situation and make a change or take a new turn in your life, therefore, progressing forward.

 - Clarify what you want – what is important to you?
 What are some of your personal core values?

 - Talk about it if you need to – but have a solution, action-focused conversation.
 There is no need to be unkind, hateful, or mean about the situation.
 Make sure you have self-trust in yourself throughout this step!

 - See things as they are – not how you wish them to be.
 This is the judgment portion of dealing with this situation.

 - Leave that conversation with a solution – know what your next action step is.
 Remember, some kind of progress is better than no progress.

 - Take action – do something about it.

 Understanding that judgment is essential, it isn’t mean or unkind.
 It’s just having the ability to see things as they are and taking action to change what we don’t like in life is an important part of our progress in life.

 Healthy Judgment Quote:

-When you’re facing the issue face on and looking to find a solution, then following up with some kind of action… judgement is necessary!
+When you’re facing the issue, head on and looking for a solution, then following up with some kind of action… judgement is necessary!